CPNE1

-Calcium-dependent membrane-binding proteins may regulate molecular events at the interface of the cell membrane and cytoplasm.
-This gene encodes a calcium-dependent protein that also contains two N-terminal type II C2 domains and an integrin A domain-like sequence in the C-terminus.
+CPNE-1 is a highly conserved Calcium-dependent membrane-binding proteins in different eukaryotes.
+In humans the CPNE1 gene encodes the calcium dependent, Copine-1 protein which has an integrin A domain and two N-terminal type II C2 domains.
+Where the C2 domains act as calcium dependent phospholipid binding motifs and can be included in cell signaling or membrane trafficking pathways.
 However, the encoded protein does not contain a predicted signal sequence or transmembrane domains.
+CPNE-1 may also regulate molecular events at the interface of the cell membrane and cytoplasm.
 This protein has a broad tissue distribution and it may function in membrane trafficking.
 This gene and the gene for RNA binding motif protein 12 overlap at map location 20q11.21.
 Sequence analysis identified multiple alternatively spliced variants in the 5' UTR.
 All variants encode the same protein.